Donald Akenson: Irish history

-Since the publication of Being Had in 1985, he has remained one of the most respected but controversial scholars of Irish migration.
-In 1990 the Social Sciences and Humanities Research Council of Canada named The Irish in Ontario (1984) "one of the most important publications in social science in the past 50 years in Canada," and in 1994 he was named the winner of the Trillium Book Award for his biography of Irish writer and politician, Conor Cruise O'Brien, Conor: The Biography of Conor Cruise O'Brien (1994).
+In 1990 the Social Sciences and Humanities Research Council of Canada named The Irish in Ontario (1984) "one of the most important publications in social science in the past 50 years in Canada," and in 1994 Akenson was named the winner of the Trillium Book Award for his biography of Irish writer and politician, Conor Cruise O'Brien, Conor: The Biography of Conor Cruise O'Brien (1994).
 Of his latest contribution to the history of Irish Migration, Ireland, Sweden and the Great European Migration, 1815–1914 (2013), fellow Irish Diaspora historian Donald MacRaild wrote: "This monumental study clearly will have a huge impact in the field.
 Typically of Akenson, an original thinker of the first order, it debunks many myths, half-truths, and lazy assumptions on the part of historians.
 However, this isn't simply a book which debunks.
 It isn't a tract or a treatise.
 Its central contribution is in offering one of the best (perhaps the very best) comparative history of European emigration."

 Religious history

-While mostly noted as a scholar of Irish migration, Akenson is also an award-winning scholar of religious history.
-His book God's Peoples: Covenant and Land in South Africa, Israel, and Ulster was named the winner of the 1992 Grawemeyer Award for "ideas improving world order".
-At the time, the Grawemeyer Award was the richest non-fiction book prize in the world.
-Other notable winners include Mikhail Gorbachev and Aaron T. Beck (considered the father of cognitive therapy).
+While mostly noted as a scholar of Irish migration, Akenson is also a scholar of religious history.
+His book God's Peoples: Covenant and Land in South Africa, Israel, and Ulster was the winner of the 1992 Grawemeyer Award for "ideas improving world order".
 Library Journal named God's Peoples one of the best 30 books published in the US in all genres in 1992.
-His other works on religious history have also been highly praised.
 Some Family: The Mormons and How Humanity Keeps Track of Itself (2007) was a finalist for the British Columbia Achievement Prize for Best Canadian Non-fiction Book; Saint Saul: A Skeleton Key to the Historical Jesus (2000) was short-listed for the Canadian Writers' Trust Prize; and Surpassing Wonder: The Invention of the Bible and the Talmuds (1998) was shortlisted for the Governor General's Awards for Non-fiction.

-A senior editor at McGill-Queen's University Press for thirty years, Akenson remains the editor of McGill-Queen's Studies in the History of Religion, series two, which includes more than seventy books by eminent scholars such as Jacob Neusner.
+A senior editor at McGill-Queen's University Press for thirty years, Akenson remains the editor of McGill-Queen's Studies in the History of Religion, series two, which includes more than seventy books by scholars such as Jacob Neusner.